If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Mirrorless cameras aside from being lightweight and mirrorless are also technologically innovative with a majority of current models including intense image stabilization (like the 7.5 stops on the all-new Olympus OM-D E-M1 Mark III) and 12fps continuous shooting (on the Nikon Z6).

-Camera geeks will know a good camera never really comes cheap, and that’s exactly the shtick with the Nikon Z6.
+Camera geeks will know a good camera never really comes cheap, and that’s exactly the shtick with the Nikon Z5.
 Coming in at the mid-thousands range for just the body, this camera is decently pricy.
-But, it’s also one of the top-notch mirrorless cameras on the market right now.
+But, it’s also one of the top-notch mirrorless cameras on the market.
 This full-frame, hi-res bad boy is built to shoot with some intense quality.
-The viewfinder has 3,690K dots and the touchscreen monitor has 2,100K dots itself.
-The maximum continuous shooting range skyrockets up to 12fps which is totally nuts, and the body of this thing is really easy to grip.
-If you’re a self-proclaimed YouTube sensation and plan on using this mirrorless camera for shooting video, note that it can shoot 4K video at 30p, aka, almost as high quality as it gets.
+It’s got a resolution of 24 MP, impeccable lowlight capabilities, unmatched autofocus performance and makes one of the best mirrorless cameras for both picture and video.
+Speaking of video, if you’re a self-proclaimed YouTube sensation and plan on using this mirrorless camera for shooting video, note that it can shoot 4K UHD video at 30p, aka, almost as high quality as it gets.

 BEST VINTAGE-LOOKING MIRRORLESS CAMERA

-If aesthetics are at the forefront when you’re looking for a new mirrorless camera to buy, look no further than the Fujifilm X-T30.
+If aesthetics are at the forefront when you’re looking for a new mirrorless camera to buy, look no further than the Fujifilm X-T4.
 This 35mm lookalike is a small-sized mirrorless with 26.1MP and a 3-inch tilting touchscreen for easier, clearer shooting.
-It has a continuous shooting speed of 30fps and an electric shutter with a 1.25x crop.
+It has a continuous shooting speed of 15fps with a mechanical shutter, 4K video at 60 fps, HD recording up to 240 fps and sensitivity from ISO 160-12800.
 The autofocus is super accurate even in overly bright situations, which is always a plus.
-Video maximizes at 4K, which shouldn’t be a surprise in 2020.
 We recommend this mirrorless camera for people who like to shoot stills (specifically for you landscape-types out there) but for people that also dabble with video.
 It’s on the lower side of pricing, so we recommend this for both novices and pros alike for its capabilities and cool exterior.

 3. Sony Alpha A6100